-Your cash flow forecast is built with the budgets that you enter, and each day Float updates itself and pulls in the latest transactions from your accounting software, which slowly fill up your budgets.
+Your forecast is built with the budgets that you enter and each day Float updates itself and pulls in the latest transactions from your accounting software, which slowly fill up your budgets.
 Once an actual becomes larger than the budget, Float will use the actual amount instead.
-Once the current month has ended, all actuals will be used instead of budgets.
-This ensures your forecast is as accurate as possible.
+At the end of the current month, all actuals will be used instead of budgets, ensuring your forecast is as accurate as possible.

-The options applicable when setting a budget are:
+Things to consider when setting a budget :

 - Budget amount

-- Whether the budget should be a single month for all future months
+- Whether the budget should be a single month, or for all future months

 The 'Payment on' field will update based on the frequency chosen with 'every week' and 'every 2 weeks' allowing a day of the week to be chosen, while 'every month' will be a single occurrence and will allow a specific date to be set on the budget.